dribnet/purvs/README.md

 If I have more time to refine this project, I would ask my models to wear some brighter colours for experiment shoot.
 The colours might create an interesting contrast to the background.
+I would also draw more religious glyphs to place on top of my png file so there will be more varieties of look.